 Long-term incentives represent the majority of each of our named executive officer's target compensation.
 Our annual long-term incentive awards are provided in the form of performance shares.
-From time to time, the Compensation Committee approves retention awards in the form for Restricted Stock Units.
-Under our long-term incentive performance share program, the number of performance shares that are earned and vest are based on achievement of performance goals over a three-year performance period and are directly linked to performance of the Company and shareholder value.
+The number of performance shares that are earned and vest are based on achievement of performance goals over a three-year performance period and are directly linked to performance of the Company and shareholder value.
 If our shareholder value increases or decreases, so does the value of the executives' performance shares.
 For example, performance share awards that were granted to participating named executive officers in July 2008 vested in July 2011.
 Based on achievement against performance measures and the stock price on the vesting date, the payout received was valued at 48% of the target grant date value.
-As an illustration, in July 2008, Ms. Burns received a target award valued on the grant date at \$4 million.
-The value of her award on the vesting date in July 2011 was \$1.9 million.
+In addition, from time to time, the Compensation Committee approves retention awards in the form of RSUs.

-The chart below reflects historical payouts based on achievement against performance measures and the actual stock price on the vesting date:
+The chart below reflects historical payouts for performance shares based on achievement against performance measures and the actual stock price on the vesting date: